-- A maximum of 3 credits from 200-level courses, and a maximum of 6 credits from 300- or 400-level language courses - Humanities Survey and Modes of Thought requirements can be met by appropriate courses in the major. - Include one Lab Science.
+- 1 A maximum of 3 credits from 200-level courses, and a maximum of 6 credits from 300- or 400-level language courses - 2 Humanities Survey and Modes of Thought requirements can be met by appropriate courses in the major. - 3 Include one Lab Science.
 One science course must be taken at the 300 or 400 level.

-Concentration in Global Studies Global Studies Concentration Requirements or POLS/ Honors Politics of the Global System GLOB 290 or GLOB/ Honors: The Anthropology of Globalization
+Concentration in Global Studies Global Studies Concentration Requirements

+POLS/GLOB 241 Introduction to Global Politics or POLS/ GLOB 290 Honors Politics of the Global System GLOB/LCS 242 Introduction to Global Anthropology or GLOB/ LCS 243 Honors: The Anthropology of Globalization GLOB 490 Seminar on Global Issues Three Global Kr nowledge Electives